OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/scientific_objects/uri_generation/uri_generation.md

 The following insertion will result to error
 - os with URI `test:id/scientific_object/os1` inside `test:id/experiment/xp1` experiment (this URI already exist into experiment)

-## Global context
+## Global context  (Insertion outside any experiment)

 - **If URI are set**
-  - check that OS are unique from global graph
+  - Check that OS URIs are unique inside global graph, else it's a duplicate error
 - **If URI are not set** :
   - Generate URI while there are unique according any declared OS.